Bratislava: Performing arts

 Bratislava is the seat of the Slovak National Theatre, housed in two buildings.
 The first is a Neo-Renaissance theatre building situated in the Old Town at the end of Hviezdoslav Square.
 The new building, opened to the public in 2007, is on the riverfront.
-The theatre has three ensembles: opera, ballet and drama.
-Smaller theatres include the Bratislava Puppet Theatre, the Astorka Korzo '90 theatre, the Arena Theatre, L+S Studio, and the Naive Theatre of Radošina.
+The theatre has three ensembles: opera, ballet, and drama.
+Smaller theatres include the New Scene Theatre, the Astorka Korzo '90 Theatre, the Arena Theatre, the L+S Studio, the Naive Theatre of Radošina, and the Bratislava Puppet Theatre.

 Music in Bratislava flourished in the 18th century and was closely linked to Viennese musical life.
 Mozart visited the town at the age of six.
 Among other notable composers who visited or lived in the town were Haydn, Liszt, Bartók and Beethoven.
 It is also the birthplace of the composers Johann Nepomuk Hummel, Ernő Dohnányi, and Franz Schmidt.
 Bratislava is home to both the Slovak Philharmonic Orchestra and the chamber orchestra, Capella Istropolitana.
 The city hosts several annual festivals, such as the Bratislava Music Festival and Bratislava Jazz Days.
-The Wilsonic Festival, held annually since 2000, brings dozens of international musical acts to the city each year.
 During the summer, various musical events take place as part of the Bratislava Cultural Summer at Bratislava Castle.
-Apart from musical festivals, it is possible to hear music ranging from underground to well known pop stars.
+Apart from musical festivals, it is possible to hear music ranging from underground to well-known pop stars.

 Bratislava is home to two of Slovakia's national folk dance ensembles, Lúčnica and Slovenský ľudový umelecký kolektív (SĽUK).

 Museums and galleries

 The Slovak National Museum (Slovenské národné múzeum), founded in 1961, has its headquarters in Bratislava on the riverfront in the Old Town, along with the Natural History Museum, which is one of its subdivisions.
 It is the largest cultural institution in Slovakia, and manages 16 specialized museums in Bratislava and beyond.
 The Bratislava City Museum (Múzeum mesta Bratislavy), established in 1868, is the oldest museum in continuous operation in Slovakia.
 Its primary goal is to chronicle Bratislava's history in various forms from the earliest periods using historical and archaeological collections.
 It offers permanent displays in eight specialised museums.

 The Slovak National Gallery, founded in 1948, offers the most extensive network of galleries in Slovakia.
-Two displays in Bratislava are next to one another at Esterházy Palace (Esterházyho palác, Eszterházy palota) and the Water Barracks (Vodné kasárne, Vizikaszárnya) on the Danube riverfront in the Old Town.
+Two displays in Bratislava are next to one another at Esterházy Palace (Esterházyho palác) and the Water Barracks (Vodné kasárne) on the Danube riverfront in the Old Town.
 The Bratislava City Gallery, founded in 1961, is the second-largest Slovak gallery of its kind.
-The gallery offers permanent displays at Pálffy Palace (Pálffyho palác, Pálffy palota) and Mirbach Palace (Mirbachov palác, Mirbach palota), in the Old Town.
+The gallery offers permanent displays at Pálffy Palace (Pálffyho palác) and Mirbach Palace (Mirbachov palác), in the Old Town.
 Danubiana Art Museum, one of the youngest art museums in Europe, is near Čunovo waterworks.